CodeAndCake/mou-styles/README.md

 * Change the selected stylesheet from the dropdown.
 If the stylesheet you're after doesn't appear, you may have to click `Reload`

 ![](images/mou-preferences.png)

+### Editing CSS

+When you make changes to any of the `.css` files, they won't be immediately picked up by Mou.
+You will have to open `Mou`> `Preferences...` > `CSS` and then click `Reload` to have the latest version of your selected stylesheet to be re-applied.
+If that doesn't work, try and choose another stylesheet from the dropdown, then switch back to your favourite one.